dcunited001/dcunited001.github.io/_posts/2016-05-16-the-paradox-of-creativity.md

 accelerates, culture exponentiates, as do its effects on society.
 With culture, we have the opportunity to nurture our tree to see it blossom or see it curl inward as we become fastidiously blinded by hubris.
+Which one would give us a resilient haven for Líf and Lífþrasir?

 ...